B-Lang-org/bsc/INSTALL.md

         autoconf \
         gperf

-Building the BSC tools will also recurse into a directory for the STP SMT solver.
-This is currently an old snapshot of the STP source code, including the code for various libraries that it uses.
-In the future, this may be replaced with a submodule instantiation of the repository for [the STP SMT solver](https://github.com/stp/stp).
-When that happens, additional requirements from that repository will be added.
-Building the STP library is optional (see below).
-The current snapshot requires Perl, to generate two source files.
-It also needs flex and bison:

-    $ apt-get install flex bison

 The `check-smoke` target runs a test using an external Verilog simulator, which is [Icarus Verilog] by default.
 You can install Icarus on Debian/Ubuntu with: